koriavinash1/Paper-a-week/Reviews/Week3-tGMM-VAE-Review.md

 + Authors proposed a semi-supervised method for outlier detection and clustering

-+ Proposed method results in infinite minor cluster formation, no need to fix the number of clusters

 + Since GMM's are not feasible for high dimensional or non linear data, methods like VAE's are used to learn the latent embeddings of the data

 + For joint optimization of clustering and outlier detection, the proposed method involves truncated Gaussian-Mixture model embedded in a Variational AutoEncoder framework (tGM-VAE)